cs1302uga/cs1302-ce15/README.md

    classes that are in the same package.
 Try other types as well (`String`, `Object`, etc.).

    Try at least 5 statements with various types.
+Feel free to use the objects that are provided in `Driver.java`.
 Make sure at least two of your calls to `checkNull` result in compile-time errors.

    When you encounter compilation errors:

    1. Look at the first error reported by `javac`;
    1. Write down the entire statement (instruction) that caused the error.
-   1. Write the error message down in your notes;
+   1. Summarize the error message down in your notes;
    1. In your notes, denote whether or not this error is expected;

       1. If **yes**, then keep the line in your code but comment it